egeturgay/terraform-provider-ignition/website/docs/d/directory.html.md

 * `overwrite` - (Optional) Whether to delete preexisting nodes at the path

 * `mode` - (Optional) The directory's permission mode.
-Note that the mode must be properly specified as a decimal value (i.e. 0755 -> 493).
+Note that the mode must be properly specified as a decimal value, not octal (i.e. 0755 -> 493).

 * `uid` - (Optional) The user ID of the owner.